 Course Cost: £6,000

-Finance options are available and there are some funding opportunities; please enquire for further details.
+Finance options are available, please enquire for further details.

-Wednesdays are 'Workshop Days', visiting faculty and industry professionals hone our students' technique, teach unique skills and/or dance styles, offering our students experience of professional choreography and technical requirements.
+Wednesdays are 'Workshop Days'; visiting faculty and industry professionals hone our students' technique, teach new skills and/or dance styles and offer our students a wider experience of professional choreography and technical requirements.
 We are proud of our highly qualified and varied faculty, enabling our students to forge important professional connections and gain insight into the theatrical world.
-They will gain knowledge of the performing arts, as a performer, manager, technician and teacher for the theatre, television and film industry.
+They will gain knowledge of the performing arts as a performer, manager, technician and teacher for the theatre, television and film industries.

-We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices, and we also teach our students how to take care of their psychological health through well-being classes and by connecting them with our well-being lead, Dr. Sarah Raspin.
+We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices.
+We also teach our students how to care for their own psychological health and wellbeing.

 Students on the 1 year Foundation Course will have many varied opportunities to perform, including:

-Week of primary school based pantomime performances and drama skills workshops, directed, performed and led by NIPA students, under our teachers' guidance.
+Week of primary school based pantomime performances, directed, performed and led by NIPA students, under our teachers' guidance;

 End of year public-attended show at The Playhouse, Norwich.

 At the core of our programme is a focus on the individual; we personalise our course structure to adapt to our students' strengths, and we actively seek out and create opportunities for them to express their creativity.
 We offer our students a myriad of inspiring opportunities, so that they can find and choose their own path into the professional industry.